aws/aws-eks-best-practices/content/scalability/docs/cluster-services.md

 ### Scale CoreDNS Horizontally

-CoreDNS instances can scale using a horizontal pod autoscaler rule or you can use [NodeLocal DNS](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/).
-Scaling replicas horizontally is a good option to avoid failed DNS requests.
-NodeLocal DNS will require more compute resources in the cluster, but it will avoid failed DNS requests and increase the response time for DNS queries in the cluster.
+CoreDNS instances can scale by adding additional replicas to the deployment.
+It's recommended you use [NodeLocal DNS](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) or the [cluster proportional autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) to scale CoreDNS.

-You can also use the [horizontal proportional scaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler) to scale CoreDNS based on the number of nodes or cores in the cluster.
-This isn’t a direct correlation to request queries, but can be useful depending on your workloads.
+NodeLocal DNS will require run one instance per node—as a DaemonSet—which requires more compute resources in the cluster, but it will avoid failed DNS requests and decrease the response time for DNS queries in the cluster.
+The cluster proportional autoscaler will scale CoreDNS based on the number of nodes or cores in the cluster.
+This isn’t a direct correlation to request queries, but can be useful depending on your workloads and cluster size.
+The default proportional scale is to add an additional replica for every 256 cores or 16 nodes in the cluster—whichever happens first.

 ## Scale Kubernetes Metrics Server Vertically

 The Kubernetes Metrics Server supports horizontal and vertical scaling.
 By horizontally scaling the Metrics Server it will be highly available, but it will not scale horizontally to handle more cluster metrics.
 You will need to vertically scale the Metrics Server based on [their recommendations](https://kubernetes-sigs.github.io/metrics-server/#scaling) as nodes and collected metrics are added to the cluster.

 The Metrics Server keeps the data it collects, aggregates, and serves in memory.
 As a cluster grows, the amount of data the Metrics Server stores increases.
 In large clusters the Metrics Server will require more compute resources than the memory and CPU reservation specified in the default installation.
-You can use [Addon Resizer](https://github.com/kubernetes/autoscaler/tree/master/addon-resizer) to scale the Metrics Server vertically in proportion to the size of your worker nodes.
+You can use the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) (VPA) or [Addon Resizer](https://github.com/kubernetes/autoscaler/tree/master/addon-resizer) to scale the Metrics Server.
+The Addon Resizer scales vertically in proportion to worker nodes and VPA scales based on CPU and memory usage.

 ## Logging and monitoring agents